 This article will go through the whole machine and the different options.
-You can choose to create your own plates from HPL or aluminum and have different type of electronics and drive systems, let’s go through it all.
+You can choose to build your machine with parts from us or others and have different type of electronics and drive systems, let’s go through it all.

 The first thing you need to do is to decide what type of machine you are building.
 Raw 1.5 comes in 3 different versions.

 - Raw 1.5 with timing belt and pulleys

 - Raw 1.5 Extended with Racks and pinions

 Raw 1.5 standard model is a 100x100cm machine with belt or racks.
 Raw 1.5 Extended is the longer version of a raw machine and has racks as the only alternative.